The Pros & Cons of Selling Your House at Auction

 If you go ahead and put your property up for auction, the initial steps will be similar to that of an estate agent; photographs and advertising.
 The catalogue of properties for your auction will be distributed months before the event date, giving people plenty of time to clap eyes on your property.

-Your home will be listed with a guide price.
+Your home will be listed with a guide sale price.
 This is what it is expected to sell for, and you can discuss this with your auction house of choice.
-You may also want to put a reserve on your property so that it does not sell below a figure you deem too low.
-Usually reserves will not be revealed until bids have closed on your property.
+You may also want to put a reserve price on your property so that it does not sell below a figure you deem too low.
+Usually, reserves will not be revealed until bids have closed on your property and been sold to the highest bidder.

 Similarly, homes with legal implications or unique properties often sell more readily at auction compared to the traditional market.